BuildOnViction/gitbook/legal/privacy.md

 ### THE BLOCKCHAIN

-Due to the inherent transparency of many blockchains, including the TomoChain Blockchain, transactions that individuals broadcast via TomoChain may be publicly accessible.
+Due to the inherent transparency of many blockchains, including the Viction Blockchain, transactions that individuals broadcast via Viction may be publicly accessible.
 This includes, but is not limited to, your public sending address, the public address of the receiver, the amount sent or received, and any other data a user has chosen to include in a given transaction.
 Information stored on a blockchain may be public, immutable, and difficult or even impossible to remove or delete.
 Transactions and addresses may reveal information about the user’s identity and information can potentially be correlated now or in the future by any party who chooses to do so, including law enforcement.
 Users are encouraged to review how privacy and transparency on the blockchain works.

 ### HOW WE COLLECT INFORMATION